Return to The Henning's Home Page.

 Before 1927, before the birth of Volvo Company, car makers built cars by choosing ready-made parts from catalogs and then assembling them into cars.
 The results were of poor quality.
 Eventually many of the early car makers ceased to exist.
 Volvo had a different philosophy: they believed quality cars could only be built from designing components in-house, contracting the designs to be built by manufacturers and finally assembling the parts by experienced car builders.
 The desire to build quality cars was the driving force behind Volvo.
 Combined with the name, the Volvo graphic identity is "rolling strength" -- an expression of its approach to building cars.

-In 1927 Volvo ÖV4 introduced by Göteborg industrialist Assar Gabrielsson and engineer Gustaf Larsson was the first Swedish motorcar.
+In 1927, the Volvo ÖV4 introduced by Göteborg industrialist Assar Gabrielsson and engineer Gustaf Larsson was the first Swedish motorcar.
 They built a factory to challenge the dominance of imported cars in the Swedish market but their four-cylinder engine touring car had a top speed of only 37 miles per hour.
 Since 1927 Volvo has had a number of significant benchmarks:

-1928 The first truck, OV 4 TV (pickup) went into production
+1927-29 The first truck, ÖV 4 TV (pickup).

-1929 The six cylinder PV651.
+1929-32 The six cylinder PV651 sedan.

 1930 Volvo purchased its engine supplier, Pentaverken.